 The state of Minnesota offers a number of grants and scholarships to help residents afford higher education.
 Two of the most far-reaching state programs include:

-- Minnesota State Grant Program – Need based assistance for low and moderate income families
+- Minnesota State Grant Program: Need-based assistance for qualifying low- and moderate-income families

-The state also administers the following aid programs for students with special circumstances:
+The state also administers the following aid programs for qualifying students with special circumstances:

-- Minnesota Indian Scholarship – For students who are of ¼ or more Indian ancestry and demonstrate financial need
+- Minnesota Indian Scholarship: For students who are of ¼ or more American Indian ancestry and demonstrate financial need

 Additionally, Minnesota offers a number of loan forgiveness programs to those in the healthcare field who agree to serve in specific areas for a certain period of time.